asdf1011/bdec/docs/source/format/sequenceof.rst

   * A length_ (optional)

 A sequenceof should have either a count, a length, or have an embedded `end-sequenceof`_ to indicate when to stop repeating the element.
+If none of these are present, it is a greedy_ sequenceof.

 SequenceOf entries must contain one entry that is to be repeated (ie: a :ref:`field <format-field>`, a :ref:`sequence <format-sequence>`, a sequenceof,